Venkatesh-Kesavamoorthy/Python_Data_Project/README.md

+# Introduction

+Welcome to my analysis of the data job market, focusing on Data Analyst roles in Singapore.
+This project was created out of a desire to navigate and understand the job market more effectively.
+It explores into the top-paying and in-demand skills to help find optimal job oppurtunities for data analysts.

+The data sourced from (Luke Barousse's python course
+) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
+Through a series of python scripts, I explore key questions such as the most demanded skills, and the intersection of demand and salary in data analytics.

+# The Questions

+Below are the questions I want to answer in my project:

+1. What are the most demanded skills for the top 3 most popular data roles in Singapore?

+2. How are in_demand skills trending for Data Analysts?

+3. What are the optimal skills for data analysis to learn?
+(High Demand and High Paying)

+# Tools I used

+For my deep dive into the data analyst job market, I harnessed the power of several key tools:

+    - Python: The backbone of my analysis, allowing me to find the data and find critical insights.
+I also used the following python libraries:
+            - Pandas Library: This was used to analyze the data.
+            - Matplotlib Library: I Visualized the data.
+            - seaborn Library: Helped me create more advanced visuals.
+    - Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+    - Visula Studio Code: My go-to for executing my python scripts.
+    - Git & GitHub: Essential version control and sharing my Python code and analysis.

+# Data Preparation and cleanup

+This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.

+### Import & Clean Up Data

+I start by improting necessary libraries and loading the dataset. followed by initial data cleaning task to ensure data.

 # The Analysis

 ## 1. What are the most demanded skills for the top 3 most popular data roles in Singapore?